 We have an extensive network of MetaTrader datacenters that are strategically located to ensure the lowest latency towards the major trading hubs worldwide.
 Brokers can use our services to expand and optimise their trading infrastructure in a way that is both easy and affordable.
 What’s more, brokers can also use our services to keep price data and other information closer to clients, thereby reducing any excess latency.

-If you want to learn more about how our services can help you reduce latency, and attract new clients, reach out to us today at [email protected].
+If you want to learn more about how our services can help you reduce latency, and attract new clients, reach out to us today or sign up for our free trial.